-To actually compute your 2009 regular income tax, you will either look up your tax in the Tax Table, use the Tax Computation Worksheet, or, if you have net capital gains or qualified dividends, use the Qualified Dividends and Capital Gain Tax Worksheet or Schedule D Tax Worksheet.
+Use the proper table or worksheet to compute regular income tax liability.
+To actually compute your 2015 regular income tax, you will look up your tax in the Tax Table (22.2) or use the Tax Computation Worksheet (22.3) if you do not have net capital gains or qualified dividends.
+If you have 2015 net capital gain or qualified dividends, use the Qualified Dividends and Capital Gain Tax Worksheet or the Schedule D Tax Worksheet.
+Depending on your income, you may also be liable for the additional Medicare taxes.
 Chapter 22 explains these alternatives.